0xPolygon/edge-contracts/docs/child/ChildValidatorSet.md

 function addToWhitelist(address[] whitelistAddreses) external nonpayable
 ```

-Adds addresses which are allowed to register as validators.
+Adds addresses that are allowed to register as validators.

 #### Parameters